- Drag Amazon+EWS to your favorites bar for all your Amazon needs and support the Evelyn Waugh Society at no extra cost to yourself.

 Author Archives: Jeffrey Manley

 The Society is pleased to post the latest edition of its journal Evelyn Waugh Studies.
-This is No. 55.1 (Spring 2024).
-The contents are described by the Society’s Secretary Jamie Collinson as follows: The winner of the EWS’ 2023 Undergraduate … Continue reading
+This is No. 55.2 (Autumn 2024).
+The contents are described by the Society’s Secretary Jamie Collinson as follows: With Evelyn Waugh Studies No. 55.2, Jonathan … Continue reading

 Leave a comment